exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 ## SSH Access and Temporary Credentials

 For Exasol version 8 and later `docker exec` to the internals of the container is disabled.
 Instead, we use SSH with auto-generated temporary credentials in the test container.
-By default, ECT creates the credentials in the `target` directory or your project, but you can override this using the `withTemporaryCredentialsDirectory` setter when creating the `ExasolContainer` instance.
+By default, ECT creates the credentials in the `target` directory of your project, but you can override this using the `withTemporaryCredentialsDirectory` setter when creating the `ExasolContainer` instance.

 For Exasol versions below 8 you can ignore this feature.